coolboy19521/AZE44/src/README.md

             pwm_b.duty_cycle = 0 # This makes the robot soft brake.
 ```

-Motors are also controller via duty cycles.
+Motors are also controlled via duty cycles.
 You may have noticed some kind of a gate logic in the code.
 Most motor drivers have this logic.
 If you let a flow from gate a and zero out gate b motor moves in a certain direction, and if you do the opposite motor moves in the opposite direction.
 Refer to the table below for more understanding:

 <table align="center" cellspacing="0" cellpadding="0" style="margin:0; padding:0; border-collapse:collapse;">
   <tr>